-The American Institute of Certified Planners is APA's professional institute and provides the only nationwide, independent verification of planners' qualifications.
-Certified planners pledge to uphold high standards of practice, ethics, and professional conduct, and to keep their skills sharp and up-to-date by continuously pursuing advanced professional education.
+The American Institute of Certified Planners provides the only nationwide, independent verification of planners' qualifications.
+Certified planners pledge to uphold high standards of practice, ethics, and professional conduct, and to keep their skills sharp and up to date by continuously pursuing advanced professional education.

 Value of Certification

 The most recent APA/AICP Planners Salary Survey shows that certified planners earn more than noncertified planners, even when experience and responsibility are considered.
-It also opens more career opportunities, and can enhance a planner's professional credibility.
+It also opens more career opportunities and can enhance a planner's professional credibility — four out of five AICP members attribute their career advancement to having earned AICP certification.

 "I'm an employer.
 I look for the AICP credential in our screening process to find the best and most qualified employees for our planning positions."